 Vanilla

 At Corridgeree we grow our vanilla in an agroforestal model using a wide variety of tutor trees, including madre de cacao, moringa, mahogany, neem, cocoa and a variety of local Belizean hardwood trees.
 All our vanilla is irrigated using drip systems to maintain growth during the dry season from February to June.
-Our composting program (see Sustainability) uses local vegetative waste including coconut husks, tree pruning, sawdust, waste from our hydroponic and pineapple program combined with our farm produced biochar.
+Our composting program uses local vegetative waste including coconut husks, tree pruning, sawdust and waste from our pineapple program combined with our farm produced biochar.

 We encountered wild vanilla on our farm early in its development, and quickly realized the need for its preservation, given the large-scale land clearing going on in southern Belize.
-Our work with the University of Florida to map clusters of wild vanilla in southern Belize and identify them using DNA techniques will go a long way towards conserving this critical species in our region (Click to see Plant Science vanilla genotyping article).
+Our work with the University of Florida to map clusters of wild vanilla in southern Belize and identify them using DNA techniques will go a long way towards conserving this critical species in our region.

 Corridgeree also works with small farmers and farmers’ groups to provide training in vanilla production.